minlanyu/cs243-site/README.md

 ## Syllabus

 This field is moving so fast.
-A majority of papers we read this year is new compared to last year.
+A majority of papers we read this year are new compared to last year.

+[The list of papers are still under development.]

 ### Introduction
 - 9/3 Tu: Introduction (Minlan)